 Culturally competent counseling for patients at the end of life begins with understanding their differing cultural, religious, and other important influential factors.
 It involves listening to and learning about patients' varying attitudes, preferences, and practices in order to integrate them into an appropriate plan of care [155].
 Clinicians should treat all patients with dignity, respecting their rich cultural traditions and incorporating them into the plan of care.
-It means communicating with the patient and the patient's family in advance about how the plan of care [145].
+It means communicating with the patient and the patient's family in advance about how the plan of care is aligned with their beliefs, concerns, values, and preferences [145].
 To deny the expression of different cultural worldviews in the context of end-of-life care would be to rob patients of the security and serenity that their cultural beliefs give them when faced with uncertainty and fear [156].